-2024 tax season is in full swing, and we are seeing the expected jump in scam calls posing as the IRS or offering illegitimate tax services.
-The same scams reappear every year, but this year bad actors claiming to offer tax debt relief services are driving much of the traffic according to insights from TNS’ robocall protection team.
+With the tax season in full swing, we are seeing the expected jump in scam calls posing as the IRS or offering illegitimate tax services.
+The same scams reappear every year, but this year scammers claiming to offer tax debt relief services are driving much of the traffic according to insights from TNS’ robocall protection team.

-This scam is typically a pre-recorded message from someone posing as a tax relief agent.
+This scam is typically a pre-recorded message from someone posing as a part of tax relief services.
 The caller will typically leave a voicemail with a number to call back that will take the targeted victim to a live agent.
 The scammer will likely charge an up-front fee for pre-qualification, deem you as “qualified” for tax debt relief, and then never file the paperwork with the IRS.

 - An agent calling to offer tax debt relief should cause immediate suspicion as there are many steps needed to qualify.
 In most cases, legitimate support would come in the form of an extension on time needed to pay the taxes back.
 An individual who is seeking this assistance would have to seek out the programs that offer legitimate debt relief as it is very unlikely that these groups would be cold calling.